At Zero Dry Time Franchise, we train and support owner operators that specialise in dry carpet, upholstery and hard floor cleaning.

 Our Data Protection Officer is: David Muirhead

-We are fully committed to handling personal information in accordance with the General Data Protection Regulation (GDPR) which comes into force on the 25 May 2018.
+We are fully committed to handling personal information in accordance with the General Data Protection Regulation (GDPR) which came into force on the 25 May 2018.

 This means your personal information will be: